francisl/baer-toolkit/README.md

 # Web based Desktop component for react and preact

+!!!
+This is a prototype/Work In progress.
+It will change, break things.

 Provides a set a widgets to build javascript application

 ## Goals